-This year marks the ninth anniversary of the Vivid festival.
-It is on between 26 May and 17 June 2017, with lights projected on the Opera, the Museum of Contemporary Art, the Harbour Bridge and many buildings in the City every night.
+This year marks the tenth anniversary of the Vivid festival.
+It is on between 25 May and 16 June 2018, with lights projected on the Opera, the Museum of Contemporary Art, the Harbour Bridge and many buildings in the City every night.

 Every year design teams get the hard job of coming up with increasingly innovative shapes and colours to feature on the sails of the Opera House.